ECECloudAPI/webAPI/postman_Tests/README.md

 clicking on the manage environment dropdown in the top right of the window and selecting API_test.

 The test are then run by opening up the collections panel, selecting the test you want to run and clicking run.
 This will open a new window.
-If the tests fail, something is wrong with how your server is set up.

 [1]: https://www.getpostman.com/